gwuhaolin/koa-chrome-render/README.md

 - `renderTimeout`: `number` in ms, `chromeRender.render()` will throw error if html string can't be resolved after `renderTimeout`, default is 5000ms.
 - `ready`: `string` is an option param. if it's omitted chrome will return page html on dom event `domContentEventFired`, else will waiting util js in web page call `console.log(${ready's value})`. et `ready=_ready_flag` when web page is ready call `console.log('_ready_flag')`.
 - `script`: `string` is an option param. inject script source to evaluate when page on load

+also koa-chrome-render will read:
+- `referrer` from request HTTP headers and attach to chrome-render's request
+- `cookies` from request HTTP headers and attach to chrome-render's request

 ### `cache` options
 options `cache` is not required, if it's omitted will not use cache.